Bibury

 Bibury is a village and civil parish in Gloucestershire, England.
-It is on the River Coln, a Thames tributary that rises in the same (Cotswold) District.
+It is on the River Coln, a Thames tributary that rises in the Cotswolds.
 The village centre is 6 mi northeast of Cirencester.
-Arlington Row is a nationally notable architectural conservation area depicted on the inside cover of all British passports.
+Arlington Row is a nationally notable architectural conservation area depicted on the inside cover of some British passports.
 It is a major destination for tourists visiting the traditional rural villages, tea houses and many historic buildings of the Cotswold District; it is one of six places in the country featured in Mini-Europe, Brussels.

 History

-In the Domesday Book (1086), a record of survey done under William the Conqueror, the place is named Becheberie, and it is recorded that the lands and church in Bibury were held by St. Mary's Priory at Worcester, from whom it passed in 1130 to the Abbey of Osney, near Oxford: the Abbey continued to hold it until its dissolution in 1540.
+In the Domesday Book (1086), a record of survey done under William the Conqueror, the place is named Becheberie, and it is recorded that the lands and church in Bibury were held by St Mary's Priory at Worcester, from whom it passed in 1130 to Osney Abbey, near Oxford: the Abbey continued to hold it until its dissolution in 1540.

-The Church of England Church of St Mary is very late Saxon with later additions and listed in the top of the three heritage/architecture categories, Grade I. Its main material is random (cobblestone) and coursed rubble limestone with a slate roof.
+The Church of England Church of St Mary is very late Anglo-Saxon with later additions and listed in the top of the three heritage/architecture categories, Grade I. Its main material is random (cobblestone) and coursed rubble limestone with a slate roof.
 It is formed of a nave with north and south aisles, south porch, north west tower and chancel, tower, arched doorways.
 The churchyard has been described as being "of special interest because of the remarkable survival of so many excellently carved table tombs with bale tops, and headstones with cherubs and symbolic figures of the seventeenth and eighteenth centuries".
 There is an early canonical sundial on the south wall.
 From AD 1130 until the English Reformation during the 16th century, the church was a peculier of Osney Abbey in Oxford.

 Adjacent to the church is the village primary school that was built in the 1850s.
-In 2015 the school had 43 pupils on its roll in two classes.
+In 2023 the school had 27 pupils in two classes.
 On the Arlington (west) side of the village is Arlington Baptist Church, where a congregation has been meeting since the 1740s.

 Late in the 19th century George Witts recounted the discovery of the Bibury Roman villa: "In the year 1880 a Roman villa was accidentally discovered in the parish of Bibury, about 6 mi northeast of Cirencester.
 Some Roman pottery, coins, remnants of tesselated pavements, &c., were found, but as no examination has yet taken place, no description of the building can be given."—George Witts, 1883.
 The site fills a small low meander downstream of the bridge on the Arlington, Bibury side.
 Bibury village proper, on the east bank, consists of approximately 40 homes and businesses, of which two are prominent hotels.